cdown/chrisdown.name/source/_posts/2014-02-21-unlocking-scancode-locked-storage-devices.md

         tr '1234567890qwertyuiopasdfghjklzxcvbnm' '\2-\13\20-\31\36-\46\54-\62'

-Note that if you are using a USB keyboard you [may be using a totally different set of scancodes][usb], and will need to translate accordingly to that instead.
+Note that if you are using a USB keyboard you [may be using a totally different set of scancodes][usb], and will need to translate accordingly to that instead (although some BIOSes map these to the more traditional scancodes, so maybe not).

 After you've determined the right scancodes, you can feed the output to hdparm's `--security-unlock` or similar.